DataFire/Integrations/integrations/generated/google_people/README.md

   * canonicalForm `string`: The read-only canonicalized [ITU-T E.164](https://law.resource.org/pub/us/cfr/ibr/004/itu-t.E.164.1.2008.pdf)
   * formattedType `string`: The read-only type of the phone number translated and formatted in the
   * metadata [FieldMetadata](#fieldmetadata)
   * type `string`: The type of the phone number.
-The type can be custom or predefined.
+The type can be custom or one of these
   * value `string`: The phone number.

 ### Photo